Why Most High-Ticket Sellers Lose Money in DMs

 The calendar is the close.
 Once they book, the next conversation is in person or on a call, and the close rate jumps from 5% in DMs to 50% on calls.

 Based on our chat, the right package is the [mid-tier].
-Here is the link to start, you can pay in full or over 6 months: [link].
-Once that's in, I'll send the kickoff doc.
+I'll send over the next step to get you started, you can pay in full or over 6 months.
+Once that's done, I'll send the kickoff doc.

 The Math